Action Types¶

 lang_exec: allow # trust inline scripts

-Project .nah.yaml can only tighten policies (raise strictness), never relax them.
-For example, a project config can escalate git_write from allow to ask, but cannot lower git_discard from ask to allow.
+Project .nah.yaml can only tighten policies (raise strictness) by default.
+For example, a project config can escalate git_write from allow to ask, but cannot lower git_discard from ask to allow unless global config explicitly sets trust_project_config: true.

 The unknown type¶